 Sounds to Sounds

 A 1500 km bikepacking route from Queen Charlotte Sound to Milford Sound.
 You can ride it on your own, with a group of friends, or as part of the annual event (starts 1st March each year).
 It's up to you.
-Note: The Ship Cove to Punga Cove section of the Queen Charlotte Track is open to cyclists from 1 March to the 31st November each year (it's restricted to walkers only during over-crowded summer season.)
-For more inspiration see the photo book by Bronwen Wall and Jonathan Kennett.
+Note: The Ship Cove to Punga Cove section of the Queen Charlotte Track is open to cyclists from 1 March to the 31st November each year (it's restricted to walkers only during the over-crowded summer season.)
+For inspiration see the coffee table book by Bronwen Wall and Jonathan Kennett.

 - Guidebooks paper edition and PDF download edition

-- GPS download sliced into 8 parts for GPS devices with small memory [updated 2 Mar 2023]
+- GPS download sliced into 5 parts for GPS devices with small memory - 26 Feb 2025

 - Facebook group for Sound to Sound info and discussion

-- Register for the 2024 brevet event
+- Register for the 2025 brevet event

-Start wave 1: 1st March
+Start wave 1: 3rd March

-Start wave 2: 4th March - Start wave 3: 6th March
+Start wave 2: 5th March

 About the brevet event